 The escape strategy is 'Stay Put Unless'.
 This means in the event of a fire in your flat you should evacuate.
-If there is a fire elsewhere in the building you should stay put unless you are affected by fire or smoke.
+If there is a fire elsewhere in the building, you should stay put unless you are affected by fire or smoke.

 Section number Section Area Individual Risk Level Section 6 External Envelope The building is constructed of traditional brick with UPVC windows units to the flats and aluminium window frames to the communal stairways.
-Pathways lead up to the front and rear of the premises from the road.
-Aluminium door entrances to the front and rear.
-There is a private balcony attached to each flat.
+Flat 4 has plastic flower netting installed to the balcony rails.
+Flat 3 has wicker type screening attached to the balcony Flat 6 has wicker type screening attached to the balcony.
 Tolerable